MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 ### Content preprocessing and extraction

 Clean and accurate content is one of the best ways to improve the overall quality of an RAG-based chat system.
-To accomplish this, start by analyzing the shape and form of the documents to be indexed.
+To get clean, accurate content, start by analyzing the shape and form of the documents to be indexed.
 Do the documents conform to specified content patterns like documentation?
 If not, what types of questions might the documents answer?

 At a minimum, create steps in the ingestion pipeline to: